 (1) In this section —

-“video link” means facilities, including closed circuit television, that enable, at the same time, a court at one place to see and hear a person at another place and vice versa.
+video link means facilities, including closed circuit television, that enable, at the same time, a court at one place to see and hear a person at another place and vice versa.

 (2) A party to an appeal who is in custody and who is self-represented is entitled to be present at any proceedings relating to the appeal.